 Under the proposed rule, value chain is defined as "the upstream and downstream activities related to a registrant's operations."
-For financial institutions participating in small business lending, this definition would include the countless small businesses who have received financing from a publicly traded financial institution.
-Publicly traded banks often have numerous and abundant relationships with small business customers, with some financial institutions having more than one million small business customers.
-As a result, this rule could have a significant impact on privately owned businesses and access to capital.
+For financial institutions participating in small business lending, this definition

 1 The Enhancement and Standardization of Climate-Related Disclosures for Investors, 87 Fed.
 Reg.
 21,334 (Apr.
 11, 2022).